estuary/flow/site/docs/guides/dbt-integration.md

 ### Optional Parameters

-- Access URL: The dbt access URL can be found in your dbt Account Settings.
-Use this URL if your dbt account requires a specific access endpoint.
-For more information, visit go.estuary.dev/dbt-cloud-trigger.
 - Cause Message: Set a custom message that will appear as the "cause" for each triggered job.
 This is useful for tracking the context of each run, especially in complex workflows.
 If left empty, it defaults to "Estuary Flow."
 - Job Trigger Mode: